Scorpia10x/Single-PHP-Proxy/README.md

 ## Configuration:

-Setup a PHP environment and put the SinglePHPProxy.php in the web folder and that's it.
-(The filename of the SinglePHPProxy.php can be changed as you wish)
+Setup a PHP environment and put the SinglePHPProxy.php in the web folder (The filename of the SinglePHPProxy.php can be changed as you wish).
+That's it.

 ## Features: